YuriGor/deepdash/README.md

     checkCircular: false,      // Check each value to not be one of the parents, to avoid circular references.
     includeCircularPath: true, /* If found some circular reference - include a path to it into the result or skip it.
                                   Option ignored if `checkCircular:false`. */
-    leafsOnly: true,           /* Return paths to childless values only by default.
+    leavesOnly: true,           /* Return paths to childless values only by default.
                                   Or all the paths will be returned, including parents, if set to false. */
     pathFormat: 'string',      /* 'string'|'array' - specifies the format of paths.
                                   'array' is better for performance. 'string' is better for readability. */